felixsebastian/plastic/README.md

-# Koan Design System
+# Kliq Component Library

 ## Getting started
-Install Koan with `npm install koan-design` or `yarn add koan-design`.
+Install Kliq with `npm install kliq` or `yarn add kliq`.

-After installing, add the `KoanProvider` somewhere near the root of your app.
+After installing, add the `KliqProvider` somewhere near the root of your app.

-More documentation can be found [here](https://koan-design-docs.vercel.app/).
+More documentation can be found [here](https://kliq-design-docs.vercel.app/).